By: Karen S. Richter

 I continue to be thankful of how coaching has enriched my life.
 Every day, I’m able to more clearly see the abundance in my life.
 I find ways to spend time enjoying all the things I have to be thankful for.
 I’ve stopped using up my precious energy on negative things, or things I can’t change and instead find positive energy that allows me to focus on keeping my family and friends a priority.
 So much energy that I’ve been able to find enough to train and complete a full marathon – yep – 26.2 miles!
 And coaching has allowed me to find clarity in my life – to realize that my purpose is to help others.
 And that’s why I’m here – to help parents realize they can achieve balance and satisfaction in lives.
 And that people can, not only survive in tough times, but thrive!

-Karen S. Richter is a recent iPEC Graduate and loves helping others ‘find inner peace in parenthood’.
+Karen S. Richter is an iPEC Graduate and loves helping others ‘find inner peace in parenthood’.
 As the owner of Cohesive Outcomes, LLC, Karen finds her own inner peace by getting outdoors to enjoy nature as often as possible, and living in her old (220+ years) farmhouse in Bucks County, PA with her husband, two children, 3 cats, and many chickens.